JenniLoboV/riemannian_stats/README.md

 - **Data Loading and Preprocessing:**
   The Iris dataset is imported using `DataProcessing.load_data()`, with a semicolon as the separator and a dot as the decimal.
 It checks for a `tipo` column to extract clustering information, which is then separated from the analysis data.

-- **UMAP and Riemannian Analysis:**
+- **Riemannian Analysis:**
-  An instance of `RiemannianUMAPAnalysis` is initialized with the dataset and a neighbor count determined as the data length divided by 3.
+  An instance of `RiemannianAnalysis` is initialized with the dataset and a neighbor count determined as the data length divided by 3.
 The analysis process includes:
   - Calculation of UMAP graph similarities.
   - Derivation of the rho matrix.
   - Computation of Riemannian vector differences.